Velocidex/velociraptor-docs/content/artifact_references/pages/splunk.flows.upload.md

   To configure the event collector properly a couple steps need to be completed prior to setting up this event:
     1. Configure an index to ingest the data.
-       * Go to Settings > Index.
+       * Go to Settings &gt; Index.
        * New Index.
     2. Configure the collector.
-       * Go to Settings > Data Inputs > HTTP Event Collector.
+       * Go to Settings &gt; Data Inputs &gt; HTTP Event Collector.
        * Add New.
        * Name does not matter, but ensure indexer acknowledgement is OFF.
        * Set `Selected Indexes` to the index configured in step 1.
        * Save API key for this event.
     3. Set Global settings.
-       * Go to Settings > Data Inputs > HTTP Event Collector > Global Settings
+       * Go to Settings &gt; Data Inputs &gt; HTTP Event Collector &gt; Global Settings
        * Ensure `All Tokens` is set to ENABLED
        * Copy the HTTP Port Number for this event
     4. Configure your Splunk props.conf and tranforms.conf